bangconghuynh/qsym2/docs/docs/user-guide/representation-analysis/basics.md

     )
     ```

-    1. :fontawesome-solid-laptop-code: This is a Python-exposed Rust enum of the same name, [`MagneticSymmetryAnalysisKind`](https://qsym2.dev/api/qsym2/drivers/representation_analysis/enum.MagneticSymmetryAnalysisKind.html), for indicating the type of magnetic symmetry to be used for symmetry analysis.
+    1. :fontawesome-solid-laptop-code: This is a Python-exposed Rust enum, [`MagneticSymmetryAnalysisKind`](https://qsym2.dev/api/qsym2/drivers/representation_analysis/enum.MagneticSymmetryAnalysisKind.html), for indicating the type of magnetic symmetry to be used for symmetry analysis.
     2. :fontawesome-solid-users: This is just an example analysis driver function in Python.
 The choices for magnetic group analysis can be specified in any analysis driver function.
     3. :fontawesome-solid-users: The possible options are:
         - `None`: this specifies choice 1 &mdash; use the irreducible representations of the unitary group $\mathcal{G}$,